Philip Yordan: Theatre

-King Brothers
+King Brothers and Nero Films

-Yordan wrote a script for King Brothers Productions, Dillinger, which was too expensive for them to produce.
-They suggested he write something less expensive.
+Yordan wrote a script for King Brothers Productions, Dillinger, a biopic of gangster John Dillinger.
+The King Brothers considered this was too expensive for them to produce, so they suggested he write something less expensive.
 He came up with a melodrama, The Unknown Guest (1943).

 The Kings liked his work and hired Yordan to write Johnny Doesn't Live Here Anymore (1944) and When Strangers Marry (1944), although Dennis Cooper wrote the first draft which Yordan then rewrote.
 They all did well enough for Yordan to be able to make Dillinger (1945).
 Reportedly, he wrote the script with William Castle and Robert Tasker, neither of whom received any credit.
 The screenplay earned Yordan an Oscar nomination, a first for Monogram Pictures.
+He was paid $1,500 for the script plus a third of the profits.

-Yordan wrote Woman Who Came Back (1945) for Republic Pictures and Whistle Stop (1946) for producer Seymour Nebenzal starring Ava Gardner.
-Yordan was an associate producer on the latter.
+Yordan wrote Woman Who Came Back (1945) for Republic Pictures and Whistle Stop (1946) for producer Seymour Nebenzal's Nero Films, starring Ava Gardner.
+Yordan was an associate producer on the latter; he was paid $50,000 plus fifty percent of the profits.
 He did uncredited work on Why Girls Leave Home (1945).

-The King Brothers used him again for Suspense (1946) then he wrote The Chase (1946) for Nebenzal.
+The King Brothers used him again for Suspense (1946), a big budget vehicle for Monogram.
+He wrote The Chase (1946) for Nebenzal/Nero.
+In 1946 it was estimated he earned a million dollars.

-In 1948 he sold his script Joe MacBeth to Nasser Studios.
-(It would be made years later.)
+In the 1940s Yordan wrote a play Joe MacBeth, which he adapted into a script which came close to being made several times.
+It did not reach the scren until 1955.

-The Kings got him to do a Western, Bad Men of Tombstone in 1949.
+Yordan wrote several subsequent movies for the Kings including Bad Men of Tombstone (1949), Drums in the Deep South (1951), and Mutiny (1952).

 According to Patrick McGilligan, Yordan thrived in Hollywood.

 It was the perfect jungle for expression of his genius at supplying the demand.
 In short order, he became known among producers as a bravura "spitballer," that is, one who can talk a good script (and one has only to meet Yordan to appreciate how spellbinding is his vernacular).
 He became a much-sought-after script doctor and coarse dialogue specialist, often arriving at the 11th hour to contribute the famed lightning-quick "Yordan touch."
 A lot of his work went uncredited.